aglover/up-running-heroku/README.md

 In Lab #1, you'll be setting up your environment so you can work with Heroku.
 Environment setup is easily done; all you need to do is first [sign up for a free account](https://id.heroku.com/signup).
 Once you've done that, you'll need to download [Heroku's Toolbelt](https://toolbelt.heroku.com/).

+Heroku Toolbelt gives you a few things:

+ * Heroku client - CLI tool for creating and managing Heroku apps
+ * Foreman - an easy option for running your apps locally
+ * Git - revision control and pushing to Heroku

 Once those two steps are complete, you'll next need to fire up a terminal.
 The Heroku Toolbelt installs a nifty command line client dubbed `heroku` that you'll use quite a bit when working with Heroku.

 With a terminal fired up, type: